AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-33/acsd-51408-order-item-status-is-set-to-backordered.md

 ---
 # ACSD-51408: Order item status is incorrectly set to *[!UICONTROL backordered]*

-The ACSD-51408 patch fixes the issue where the order item status is incorrectly set to backordered.
+The ACSD-51408 patch fixes the issue where the order item status is incorrectly set to [!UICONTROL backordered].
 This patch is available when the [!DNL Quality Patches Tool (QPT)] 1.1.33 is installed.
 The patch ID is ACSD-51408.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.7.

 ## Affected products and versions